adroslice/sdv-fishbot/README.md

 - Auto-Eat with an Energy:Money threshold
 - Auto-Buff with Jellies and other fishing/luck foods
 - Auto-Pause on Hunger or a configurable Time (i.e. 1AM)
-- Diagnostic Overlay for developing or just appreciating the
+- Diagnostic Overlay for developing or just appreciating the algorithm at work
 - Another way of simulating input.
 The current method only seems to work when the game window has focus, and it would be nice if it could run in the background.
-- Configurable delays for recasting and looting treasure
+- Configurable delays for auto-cast, auto-hit and looting treasure
-- A configurable max cast percentage
 - A way to offset the fishing rod cast (for hitting tricky bubble spots)